 The official entrance to the park is at km 97.6.
 There is no registration or entrance fee to visit the park.

 Angus Fire Tower

 At km 107 stop at the giant sinkhole, evidence of the unique karst topography of this area.
-This is one of the largest sinkholes in the park with 100 metres across and 60 metres deep.
+This is one of the largest sinkholes in the park at 100 m across and 60 m deep.
 It formed when the roof of an underground cave collapsed.

 Nyarling River Pull Off

 At km 120.8 you have interpretive displays describing the unique geology of the Nyarling River.
 Find out why the river disappears to flow underground for 26 km.

 Km 201.4 is the area where you have a small chance to see the endangered whooping crane.
 (I was out of luck when I was there).
 A short interpretive trail leads you down to a peaceful area overlooking habitat similar to that of the whooping crane nesting area.

 Little Buffalo River Falls Territorial Park